 This is just part of Oxitec’s strategy though.
 Of the surviving male offspring, one half carries the lethal gene, while the other half carries genes that make the insects vulnerable to insecticides.
 So not only can the wild mosquito population contract, but it could also become less resistant to common chemical control methods.

 In Europe, the use of GMOs is strictly controlled, so companies using this approach would have a hard time complying with the regulations.
-In regions more open to GMOs such as the US, there are still vocal opponents.
-Oxitec’s recent approvals in the US have earned it negative publicity in some circles, with frequent comparisons made between Oxitec’s project and the classic science fiction movie Jurassic Park.
+In regions more open to GMOs such as the U.S., there are still vocal opponents.
+Oxitec has often worked amid negative publicity from activists, with occasional comparisons made between Oxitec’s project and the classic science fiction movie Jurassic Park.

 To get around this drawback, many organizations and companies aim to control mosquito-borne diseases without the use of genetic engineering.